Skip to content

 php artisan --version

-• Run Backup: Test a manual device backup
+• Run a manual device backup

-• Check Logs: Review logs for any errors
+• Review the logs for errors:

 Terminal window